chenx/PiBBS/README.md

 PiBBS
 =====

-A web framework, and Forum/BBS web application.
+A light-weighted web framework, and Forum/BBS web application.
+Easy to deploy and extend.

 Features include: